-The Board Risk Committee is comprised of four independent Non-Executive Directors, together with the Chief Executive, Finance Director, Director of Risk and Compliance, Financial Controller and Head of IT.
+The Board Risk Committee is comprised of four independent Non-Executive Directors.
+The Director of Risk & Compliance, Chief Executive Officer, Finance Director, Financial Controller, Head of IT and Head of Lending are also normally in attendance.
 The Committee is scheduled to meet four times a year and additionally, if required.
 The Committee also oversees the risks arising from five management level Committees, which comprise the Assets and Liabilities Committee (ALCO), Credit Risk Management Committee, IT and Change Management Committee, Conduct Committee and Health and Safety Committee.